robbestad/learn-react/README.md

+# NB

+I consider the code in this repo okayish for 2014-era React, but I now consider it completely deprecated.

 # Learn React

 This repo is a learning tool for React.
 Each single module is meant to show or highlight a feature or thing you can do with React.
 Fork and add modules if you want to showcase something.